-Litigation accrual reversal.
+Gain on litigation settlement.
 The Company recorded a \$25.5 million nonrecurring charge during fiscal year 1995 on a claim of trade-secret misappropriation brought by Vermont Microsystems, Inc. ("VMI").
 As of the end of the first quarter of fiscal year 1999, the total amount accrued related to the initial judgment plus accrued interest was approximately \$29.3 million.
 The Company appealed this decision, and in May 1998, final judgment was entered in the VMI litigation and a corresponding final payment of approximately \$8.4 million was made to VMI.
 During the quarter ended July 31, 1998, the Company recognized \$18.2 million and \$2.7 million to operating income and interest income, respectively, to reflect the remaining unutilized litigation and related interest accruals.

 Interest and other income.
 Interest and other income for the six months ended July 31, 1998 was \$8.6 million as compared to \$4.8 million for the same period in the prior fiscal year.
-Interest income was \$6.1 million for the first six months of the current fiscal year as compared with \$3.3 million in the prior fiscal year.
-The fiscal year 1999 amount included \$2.7 million representing the interest portion of the VMI settlement (see Note 3 to the unaudited Condensed Consolidated Financial Statements).
-Also contributing to the year-over-year increase was a \$1.3 million gain realized upon the sale of technical programs and related documentation, certain tangible fixed assets, copyrights, tradenames, and other intangible assets associated with Autodesk's Picture This Home!(R) software programs and series of consumer titles.
-Autodesk did not transfer any liabilities as part of this sale.
+The increase is largely due to the interest portion of the VMI settlement (see Note 3 to the condensed consolidated financial statements) and the net gain on the disposition of one of the Company's business units.

 Provision for income taxes.
-The Company's effective income tax rate, excluding the one-time charge for acquired in-process research and development, was 35.5 percent for the first half of fiscal year 1999 as compared to 39 percent for the same period in the prior fiscal year.
+The Company's effective income tax rate, excluding the one-time charge for acquired in-process research and development, was 34.0 percent for the first half of fiscal year 1999 as compared to 36.0 percent for the same period in the prior fiscal year.
 The decrease in the effective income tax rate was due to incremental tax benefits associated with the Company's foreign sales corporation and foreign earnings that are taxed at rates different than the U.S. statutory rate.
-The \$0.7 million benefit from the \$13.1 million charge for in-process research and development associated with the acquisition of Genius is less than the U.S. statutory rate as a portion of it will not be deductible for U.S. tax purposes.
+The \$1.6 million benefit from the \$29 million charge for in-process research and development associated with the acquisition of certain assets from Genius is less than the U.S. statutory rate as a portion of it will not be deductible for U.S. tax purposes.
 Additionally, a valuation allowance has been established for a portion of the deferred tax asset which is deductible for U.S. tax purposes over an extended period of time.